Travel safely with your trusted partner

-- A mask that entirely covers the mouth and nose
+- A face mask that fully covers the mouth, nose and chin.

 - A surgical face mask or a (non-) medical face mask.
-As for non-surgical face masks, we recommend masks with a replaceable filter.
+Textile face masks are allowed as well.

 - Not allowed: other types of protection, like articles of clothing (e.g. a scarf), masks with an exhaust valve or face shields, are not adequate and cannot be allowed.
 Only if you are unable to wear a mouth mask on the plane for medical reasons do we request that you wear a splash screen, known as a face shield.